andrewlarssen/charlotte-light/README.md

 RHS
 7th pin D6 connects to signal low side of voltage converter 12th pin connects to ground on low side of voltage converter

+See my linkendin article about creating a smart light for more details: https://github.com/andrewlarssen/charlotte-light